drone/docs/content/extensions/environment.md

 ---

 You can use environment extensions to provide your pipeline steps with custom environment variables.
+In addition, this extension can be used to inject default secrets or default plugin parameters into your pipelines _(secrets and plugin parameters are  passed to your pipeline as environment variables)_.

 # Configuration